alisha-thomas212/alisha-thomas212/README.md

 - 👋 Hi, I’m Alisha
-- 🌱 I am currently a second-year student pursuing a Bachelor of Computer Science at Carleton University, with a stream in Cybersecurity
+- 🌱 I am currently a third-year student pursuing a Bachelor of Computer Science at Carleton University, with a stream in Cybersecurity
 - 📫 How to reach me, alisha.thomas212@gmail.com
 - 😄 Pronouns: she/her